GPurgatorio/Master-Computer-Science-ICT/README.md

   <img width="150" src="./assets/lc-duplex.jpg">
 </p>

-**RJ45** plug supports 10/100 Mbps, 1/2.5/5 Gbps but in datacenters there are almost no installations of it.
-Cables have categories:
-- cat4
-- cat5
-- cat6

-2.5/5 Gbps are new standards working on cat5 and cat6 cables respectively, in order to deliver more bandwidth to the WiFi access point.
-16 Gbps uses **SFP+** plug (SFP28, where 28 is number of pins).
-40 Gbps (4 lines 10 Gbps each) uses **QSFP+** (QSFP28).

 Nowadays we have:
 - 25 Gbps
 - 50 Gbps (2 * 25)
 - 100 Gbps (4 * 25)

-The **Transceiver module** can serve copper or optical fiber; it has a chip inside and is not cheap.
+The **transceiver module** can serve copper or optical fiber; it has a microchip inside and is not cheap.

 ## Software Defined Approach and Open Network